 They say this because of the intervening words between the two verbs in Greek.
 One scholar says the two actions were “related” but “distinct.”
 But what does that mean?
 That’s called having your cake and eating it too.
 But I see the verbs working together because of the cultural context.
 Rich Ephesians converted to Christ (1 Tim.
 6:17-19).
 No doubt the church met in their houses (see 1 Tim.
 5:13; 2 Tim.
 1:16; 4:19).
 I believe the two actions (teaching and dominating) went together because they were done in the household.
 And there is nothing grammatically to keep the two verbs apart.
 (No, we don’t need a formal hendiadys to keep the two verbs together.)
 In my exegesis, as noted, I don’t like to move grains of sand, one at a time, with tweezers.
 The verse joins them together because the culture and immediate textual context join them, and the syntax does not forbid it.

-It does not matter, in the end, because Paul was responding to Ephesian religious culture which fostered domineering female leaders at the temple of Artemis, who know doubt taught people, men and women, about this religion. .
+It does not matter, in the end, because Paul was responding to Ephesian religious culture which fostered domineering female leaders at the temple of Artemis, who no doubt had taught people, men and women, about this religion.

 First Timothy 2 begins broadly with the entire world and redemption (vv.
 2b-7), so Paul used the generic term anthrōpos, which means “person” or “human being.”
 In the plural it can be translated as “people.”
 Christ being a ransom can cover all of humankind.